FeLusiani/PatentsTextAnalysis/README.md

 ## Building the dataset
-Configure the assignee, the time range, and the language in [conf.py](./conf.py).
+Configure the application paths and the scraping parameters in [conf.py](./conf.py).
+In particular, the scraping parameters are:
+- Assignee's name
+- Years range
+- Language
+- Number of result pages to scrape per year

 Then run `build_dataset.py` to build the dataset.

 ```